lighthurst/minimalReactStarter/README.md

 ```
 ## 5. Index.html
-Configure your index.html file like this.
+Draft your index.html file ensuring a proper div id referenced in your index.jsx and a proper script source referenced in your webpack config. file.
 ```html
 <!DOCTYPE html>
 <html lang="en">